-Don’t feel intimidated to read code, at first it can be tough but sooner than you realize you will be reading code like you read plain English!
+Don’t feel intimidated to read code, at first it can be tough!
+But as you get more practice, you will be reading code like you read plain English!

 length = 0.0 breadth = 0.0 def get_inputs(): length_string = input ("Enter length of the rectangle: ") breadth_string = input ("Enter breadth of the rectangle: ") length = float(length_string) breadth = float(breadth_string) def calc_area(): area = length * breadth print ("Area of the rectangle = " , area) get_inputs() calc_area()

 In the example above let us focus on the below 2 particular lines (lines 4 and 10)